 Paddleboats dominate the waters of Parson’s Mountain Lake.
 Don’t expect to find much lining the shoreline besides camping spots and a few trailers.
 Parson’s Mountain Lake is for outdoorsy folk who want to get away for a little while.

 Trails lead off from the camping areas at the base of the lake towards picnic lunch spots and great riding trails.
 Hikers can follow a path up to an abandoned Parson’s Mountain Fire tower.
-Along the trek, you’ll find plenty of evidence of the area’s rich history.
+You’ll find plenty of evidence of the area’s rich history along the trek.
 Prospectors flocked to the lake to seek gold.